jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 On Mac and Linux, ssh is pre-installed into the terminal but on Windows, you'll have to install a third party ssh client like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-* Mac: to get your ssh key, open your terminal and run:
+To get your ssh key, open your terminal and run:

 ```
 cat ~/.ssh/id_rsa.pub